About Our Interns

 Project: Building and Energy Management Internship, Claremont McKenna Colleges Facilities and Campus Services

-Danrong has collected and analyzed data for various buildings at CMC, which will be used towards CMC’s participation in the 5C Powerdown competition.
+Danrong collected and analyzed data for various buildings at CMC, which will be used towards CMC’s participation in the 5C PowerDown competition.
 The data is intended to show each building’s electricity, gas, and water consumption.

 Spring 2017 Interns